rojia20/python-site/docs/index.md

 # WELCOME

-💻 This website serves as a record of my journey in mastering Python for data analysis.
+💻 My Python Journey is a self-directed learning project, documenting my exploration of Python for data analysis.
+It serves as a comprehensive collection of study notes, practical exercises, and hands-on applications that showcase my progress in mastering Python programming.

 📚 If you are on the same boat, I hope you find the resources here helpful!

 #### Keep Calm & Keep Coding!